emilyvertosick/Statistics-Course/docs/05-week5.md

 ### Getting the area-under-the-curve

+Using regression models is a way to try to predict outcome based on the data we have.
+After we've created a model, we want to know - is the prediction from this model any good?
+One way to do this is by assessing the discrimination.
+Discrimination tells us how well the model discriminates between those patients who have the event and those patients who do not have the event.
+For logistic regression, discrimination is measured using the area-under-the-curve (AUC).

 Imagine that you wanted to know how well a blood marker predicted cancer.
-Note that the blood marker could be continuous (e.g. ng/ml) or binary (positive or negative such as in a test for circulating tumor cells), doesn’t matter for our purposes.
+Note that the blood marker could be continuous (e.g. ng/ml) or binary (positive or negative such as in a test for circulating tumor cells), it doesn’t matter for our purposes.

 ```r